hasankarim18/react-eslint-setup-shortcut/README.md

 npx install-peerdeps --dev eslint-config-airbnb yarn add -D eslint-config-prettier eslint-plugin-prettier

-or
-npm i prettier --save-d
-npm i @babel/eslint-parser --save-d npx install-peerdeps --dev eslint-config-airbnb npm i eslint-config-prettier --save-d npm i eslint-plugin-prettier --save-d
+or use this process it is easier // in general npm is easier than yarn. npm i prettier --save-d npm i @babel/eslint-parser --save-d  // in lws he uses babel-eslint which is not compatable npx install-peerdeps --dev eslint-config-airbnb npm i eslint-config-prettier --save-d npm i eslint-plugin-prettier --save-d